nsquared-team/draw-attention/readme.txt

 == Changelog ==

+= Beta =
+* Fixed: Image distortion in lightbox layout (for portrait/vertical images)
+* Fixed: Unexpected behavior when more than one interactive image is on the same page

 = 1.2.1 =
 * New: Add Portuguese translation
 * Improved: Better handling of window resizing after interactive image is loaded